PANDA National Helpline (Monday to Saturday) 1300 726 306

 About postnatal psychosis

-Postnatal psychosis affects 1-2 women in every 1000 after childbirth.
+Postnatal psychosis affects around 1-2 women in every 1000 after childbirth.

-Women with postnatal psychosis will almost always need admission to hospital for specialised psychiatric assessment, care and treatment.
+Women or birthing parents with postnatal psychosis will almost always need admission to hospital for specialised psychiatric assessment, care and treatment.
+Symptoms can come on quickly and may feel frightening or confusing for the person and those around them.
 After the immediate treatment period, ongoing support is needed during the recovery process.

 Jump to